-According to Diabetes Canada and the International Diabetes Federation, the prevalence of diabetes is increasing at alarming rates.
-We no longer receive statistics from the MOHLTC, but based on the last data from 2015, the Waterloo Wellington regional prevalence has been consistently 2% less than the provincial rate, but increasing at the same rate of approximately 0.3%/year.
-(Table 1)
+According to Diabetes Canada and the International Diabetes Federation, the prevalence of diabetes continues to increase.
+We no longer receive statistics from the MOH, but based on the last data from 2015, the Waterloo Wellington regional prevalence has been consistently 2% less than the provincial rate, but increasing at the same rate of approximately 0.3%/year.
+(Table 1) In 2019, Diabetes Canada released a report indicating a prevalence rate of prediabetes and diabetes at 30% for the province, but there is no data available for Waterloo Wellington.

-The goal of the Ontario Diabetes Strategy was to have 40% of individuals with diabetes referred to a diabetes education program.
-We currently have 37% of our WW population captured in our WWD database, despite not including referrals from Guelph, North or East Wellington or the local Family Health Teams (FHTS) (CFFM, New Vision, Two Rivers, Grandview).
+The goal of the previous Ontario Diabetes Strategy was to have 40% of individuals with diabetes referred to a diabetes education program.
+We currently have 43% of our WW population captured in our WWD database, based on 2015 prevalence rates, despite not including referrals from Guelph, North or East Wellington or the local Family Health Teams (FHTS) (CFFM, New Vision, Two Rivers, Grandview).